 Global Discount: Pressing this button moves the cursor to the Global Discount field where you can enter the global discount (if any) applied to the items in the transaction.
 The Global Discount is expressed as a percentage.
 Whereas the Item Discount (F7) applies only to a particular item, the Global Discount is a discount that applies to the total, or sum of all of the items in the transaction.

 Payment: Pressing this key moves the cursor to the first (or next available) line in the payment area in the transaction footer.
 The payment area is used in Sales, Sale Orders and Returns and is where you specify how the customer is paying for merchandise.

-the transaction (such as having the right payment) is done correctly.
+every process within the transaction (such as having the right payment)

 The transaction header contains a set of fields with information about the transaction taking place.
 Some of these fields vary depending on the transaction you are doing, but you will always see at least three fields: the Employee, the transaction Number (No) and the Date.
 These three pieces of information are "stamped" onto the transaction by XpertMart™ and therefore the contents appear in gray, i.e. they cannot be modified or edited.
 In some transactions, the time is also stamped onto the transaction, in addition to the date.
 These fields are a critical part of the audit trail that is created every time a transaction is made and allow managers to trace which employee carried out the transaction and hold them accountable.

 Note that the Employee field refers to the last person who logged in to the system.
 In some transactions, such as an Invoice, there is a separate field for Sales Person, who may or may not be the same person who is logged in and carrying out the transaction, that is useful for tracking commissions.